JWestSan/simple-RPS-game/README.md

-A simple rock paper scissors game I made in python kinda broken in some waves
+A simple rock paper scissors game I made in python.
+It sorta works